ivg-design/rive_dev_playground/source_docs/guide/user-guide.md

 ## 🔍 JSON Inspector

-The JSON Inspector provides a comprehensive view of your Rive file's internal structure using an interactive tree interface.
+The JSON Inspector provides a comprehensive view of your Rive file's internal structure using an interactive tree interface with professional export capabilities.

+### Interface Features

+- **Professional Header**: Clean panel header with title and integrated save button
+- **Compact Display**: Optimized 11px font size for better space utilization and readability of large datasets
+- **Responsive Design**: Adapts to different panel sizes and layouts with consistent styling

 ### View Modes